StephenBeard93/stephenbeard93.github.io/_pages/survey.md

 We are looking for feedback from professional economists on the proposed Lantern project, and any time taken to complete the survey below would be hugely appreciated. _*Note: please read the 'About' page for a description of the Lantern project before answering the survey*_

 _*We also welcome feedback from students and those more widely interested in Economics.
-If not working professionally in economics could you please state this in answer 6*_
+If not working professionally in economics could you please state this in your answer to question 6*_

 <script type="text/javascript">var submitted=false;</script>
 <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;"